'Til Death: Broadcast and production

 The third season consisted of 22 episodes (four of which were produced during the second season) and initially ran from September to October 2008.
 During this brief run of seven episodes, 'Til Death aired Wednesdays at 9/8c alongside a new comedy Do Not Disturb.
 The ratings for both shows were low, and as a result, the network pulled the sitcom from its November schedule.
 Despite not airing all of season three and low ratings, 'Til Death was renewed for a fourth season in January 2009.
 Fox confirmed at its upfront presentation in May that the new season would air on Friday nights in the fall.
 The surprise renewal was attributed to a significant licensing discount offered to Fox by the production company of 'Til Death (Sony Pictures Television), because it needed one more season to make the program viable for syndication.

 The fourth and final season premiered in October 2009 at a new time, Fridays at 8:30/7:30c, following a new sitcom, Brothers, starring former NFL player Michael Strahan.
 This season is notable in that a large number of episodes produced for the third season, but previously unaired by Fox, were shown alongside new episodes produced for season four.
 Four new episodes of 'Til Death aired sequentially on Christmas Day from 8/7c until 10/9c.
 The schedule changed again, when 'Til Death moved to Sundays at 7/6c and 7:30/6:30c on January 31, 2010, with these first two episodes airing against Super Bowl XLIV.
 Eventually, it was paired for three episodes with the soon-to-be-canceled comedy Sons of Tucson.
 The fourth season (and series) finale aired on May 23, 2010, although three unaired episodes formerly consigned for season three were burned off in June.
 Two months prior, Fox finally canceled production of 'Til Death after years of below-average ratings.

 Syndication

 On July 26, 2011, it was announced that the show was picked up for syndication by affiliates The CW Plus, and WGN America, which debuted the program on September 12, 2011.
-It was also announced on July 28, 2011 that Spike had picked up the show for syndication, which debuted on October 3, 2011.
+It was also announced on July 28, 2011, that Spike had picked up the show for syndication, which debuted on October 3, 2011.
 In June 2013, TV Land brought the show, but was removed later on.
+From 2019 to 2020, the show aired on GetTV.

 Home media

-The first season DVDs include all 22 episodes from Season one.
-The second season DVDs include 18 out of the 19 episodes produced for Season two in airdate order.
+The first season DVDs include all 22 episodes from season one.
+The second season DVDs include 18 out of the 19 episodes produced for season two in airdate order.